juan-esteban-berger/CUDA_Snake/README.md

 ## Neural Network Inputs
 The model used in deep reinforcement learning is a simple fully connected feed-forward neural network.
 This neural network collects the following 12 features after every move:
-1. Danger_UP: Binary flag indicating if there is a wall or a part of the snake directly above the snake's head.
+1. Score: The score of the game which is equal to the length of the snake.
-2. Danger_DOWN: Binary flag indicating if there is a wall or a part of the snake directly below the snake's tail.
+2. Danger_UP: Binary flag indicating if there is a wall or a part of the snake directly above the snake's head.
 3. Danger_LEFT: Binary flag indicating if there is a wall or a part of the snake to the immediate left of the snake's head.
 4. Danger_RIGHT: Binary flag indicating if there is a wall or a part of the snake to the immediate right of the snake's head.
 5. Direction_UP: Binary flag indicating if the snake is currently moving up.